qufighter/Cr/legacy/README.md

 If you really must attach events earlier
 (before appending to the tree) use 'loadevents' instead of 'events' (only available in `Cr-legacy.js` and only useful for images, see `Cr-img.js`)

+Some more info about how to handle events can be found here: [Javascript on events to addEventListener](http://vidsbee.com/Cr.elm/fromhtml/#howtouse)